Description

 - Sheet width: 3 cm

-- Color of veins: light green
+- Colour of veins: light green

-- Petiole length 3 to 4 cm
+- Length of petiole 3 to 4 cm

-- Stem: sparsely branched
+- Stem: lightly branched

 - Hairs: scaly, small, composed of 10 to 18 branches

-- Flower color: greenish, umbellate
+- Colour of flowers: greenish, umbellate

-Advice on planting, cultivation and care of Hedera rhombea 'Submarginata Arborescens'.
+Advice on planting, cultivation and care of Hedera rhombea ‘Submarginata Arborescens’.’

 - Exposure: sun, part shade